davidanderle/HA-eink-display/README.md

 # Hardware setup
 1. Set the dip-switches into a 0b001 position (sw3 at ON position) to enable the SPI Slave communication.
 This is counter-intuitive as sw1 should've been bit0...
+2. Ensure that the board is powered from a 5V line as the EPD PMIC needs this voltage.
+On the e-ink ICE driving board, I had to solder a wire on a resistor under the USB connector as the 5V line was not broken out on any of the pins...

 # Required packages